The Electric Horseman

 The Electric Horseman is a 1979 American Western comedy-drama film starring Robert Redford and Jane Fonda and directed by Sydney Pollack.
 The film is about a former rodeo champion who is hired by a cereal company to become its spokesperson, and then runs away on a $12 million electric-lit horse and costume he is given to promote it in Las Vegas after he finds that the horse has been abused.

+The Electric Horseman was released by Columbia Pictures on December 21, 1979 in the United States, with Universal Pictures (through Cinema International Corporation) releasing in other territories.
+The film received mixed reviews from critics and grossed $61.8 million against a $12.5 million budget.